sjvermeu/sjvermeu.github.io/content/2021/06/an-it-services-overview.md

 **Services versus solutions**

-I try to keep track of the evolutions of services and solutions within this overview.
+I try to keep track of the evolutions of *services* and *solutions* within this overview.
 Now, the definition of a “service” versus “solution” does warrant a bit more explanation, as it can have multiple meanings.
 I even use “service” for different purposes depending on the context.

-For domain architecture, I consider an “infrastructure service” as a product that realizes or supports an IT capability.
+For domain architecture, I consider an “_infrastructure service_” as a product that realizes or supports an IT capability.
 It is strongly product oriented (even when it is internally developed, or a cloud service, or an appliance) and makes a distinction between products that are often very closely related.
 For instance, Oracle DB is an infrastructure service, as is the Oracle Enterprise Manager.
 The Oracle DB is a product that realizes a “relational database” capability, whereas OEM is a “central infrastructure management”